01 a

 I've worn many hats over the years, including design lead, interface engineer, and technical writer.
 I like to work end-to-end.
 I enjoy partnering across disciplines to define the visual language and strategic direction of a system.
 Other core strengths include designing and engineering tokens, components, patterns, guidelines, and tooling.

-While working at Microsoft, I designed a Figma plugin called Autopilot, powered by Microsoft's AI assistant Copilot.
-With Autopilot, designers are able to find and consume what they need without leaving Figma.
+While at Microsoft, I designed Autopilot, a Figma plugin powered by Microsoft’s AI assistant, Copilot.
+Autopilot enables designers to quickly access the resources they need—without ever leaving Figma.

 No context switching.
-No browser tabs.
-No laundry lists of components or guidelines to scroll through.
+No extra browser tabs.
+No endless scrolling through documentation or component libraries.

 A prototype of Copilot-enabled Figma plugin called Autopilot